Etihad Airways: Equity Alliance

-In December 2011, Etihad announced it had taken a 29.21% stake in Air Berlin, Europe's sixth-largest airline, and Hogan was appointed Vice Chairman.
+In December 2011, Etihad announced it had acquired a 29.21% stake in Air Berlin, Europe's sixth-largest airline, and Hogan was appointed Vice Chairman.
 It followed this up with minority stakes in other airlines—Air Seychelles (40%), Aer Lingus (2.987%), Virgin Australia (10%).
-On 1 August 2013, the president of the company, Hogan, signed a deal with Aleksandar Vučić, First Deputy Prime Minister of Serbia, in Belgrade, giving Etihad a 49% stake in the Serbian national carrier Jat Airways.
-The Serbian Government retained 51% of the shares, with the company being rebranded as Air Serbia.

-In September 2012, the Indian government announced that foreign airlines could take a stake of up to 49% in Indian carriers.
-On 24 April 2013, Jet Airways announced that it was ready to sell a 24% stake in the airline to Etihad for US$379 million.
+On 1 August 2013, the president of the company, Hogan, signed a deal with Aleksandar Vučić, the First Deputy Prime Minister of Serbia, in Belgrade, granting Etihad a 49% stake in the Serbian national carrier Jat Airways.
+The Serbian government retained 51% of the shares, with the company was rebranded as Air Serbia.
+In September 2012, the Indian government announced that foreign airlines could hold up to 49% stake in Indian carriers.
+On 24 April 2013, Jet Airways announced it was ready to sell a 24% stake to Etihad for US$379 million.
 The deal was completed on 12 November 2013.

-At the 2013 Dubai Airshow, Etihad announced that it was acquiring a 33.3% stake in the Swiss carrier Darwin Airline.
-Darwin was rebranded as Etihad Regional from March 2014.
+At the 2013 Dubai Airshow, Etihad announced it was acquiring a 33.3% stake in the Swiss carrier Darwin Airline, which was rebranded as Etihad Regional in March 2014.
 Etihad sold its stake in Darwin in 2017.

-On 1 August 2014, Etihad agreed to take a 49% stake in the Italian flag carrier Alitalia for an estimated €560 million.
-The deal was closed on 8 August 2014.
-On 1 January 2015, Alitalia-CAI formally passed its operations to Alitalia-SAI, a new entity owned 49% by Etihad and 51% by the Alitalia-CAI shareholders.
+On 1 August 2014, Etihad agreed to acquire a 49% stake in the Italian flag carrier Alitalia for an estimated €560 million.
+The deal was finalised on 8 August 2014.
+On 1 January 2015, Alitalia-CAI formally transferred its operations to Alitalia-SAI, a new entity owned 49% by Etihad and 51% by the Alitalia-CAI shareholders.